 This is very much a “off the beaten path” trek with its spectacular scenery and views of the colorful valley landscapes, with multiple high passes, rocky terrain, tuquoise lakes and snow peaks.
 See traditional stone houses in local farming villages where the local people are keeping their Incan culture alive and thriving.
 And of course no trip would be complete without a visit to the Seventh Wonder of the World: Machu Picchu!

 The massive Salkantay Mountain is the highest point of the Peruvian Andes Mountains.
 “Salkantay” is a Quechua word meaning “savage mountain.”
 Though somewhat lesser known, the Salkantay Mountain trek is stunning.
 Travelers take a remote footpath through lush rain forests on the way to Machu Picchu.
 The Salkantay Mountain Trek is ranked by hikers and travel publications as one of the best treks in the world.

 Have a trip to Peru coming up?
 Well, it’s time to brush up on your Machu Picchu facts!

 The following Ancaschocha Trek tour operators are listed in order of price — not comparative quality — from the least expensive to the most luxurious options.
 Rates are for the classic 5 day Ancascocha trek (group tour) unless otherwise stated.
-Prices can change quickly, especially at the start of the year, but I’ll try to keep these updates as often as possible.
+Prices can change quickly, especially at the start of the year.

 Packing list for Inca Trail and other 3, 4, 5, 7, 9 day treks